OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 The two kings, with their hearts bent on evil, will sit at the same table and lie to each other, but to no avail, because the end will still come at the appointed time.

 ## Daniel 11:28
-The king of the North will return to his own country with great wealth, but his heart will be set against the holy covenant.
+The king of the North will return to his own country with great wealth, but his heart will be set against the sacred covenant.
 He will take action against it and then return to his own country.

 ## Daniel 11:29
 At the appointed time he will invade the South again, but this time the outcome will differ from what it was before.

 ## Daniel 11:30
-Ships of the western coastlands will oppose him, and he will lose heart.
-Then he will turn back and vent his fury against the holy covenant.
-He will return and show favour to those who forsake the holy covenant.
+Ships from the western regions will oppose him, and he will lose heart.
+Then he will turn back and vent his fury against the sacred covenant.
+He will return and show favour to those who forsake the sacred covenant.

 ## Daniel 11:31
-His armed forces will rise up to desecrate the temple fortress and will abolish the daily sacrifice.
+His armed forces will rise up to defile the temple fortress and will abolish the daily sacrifice.
 Then they will set up the abomination that causes desolation.

 ## Daniel 11:32
 With flattery he will corrupt those who have violated the covenant, but the people who know their God will firmly resist him.